Amazon hits new high on optimism about its U.S. business

-SAN FRANCISCO (Reuters) - Amazon.com Inc shares hit a record on Friday after quarterly results increased optimism about the Internet retailer’s U.S. business.
+SAN FRANCISCO, July 26 (Reuters) - Amazon.com Inc shares hit a record on Friday after quarterly results increased optimism about the Internet retailer’s U.S. business.

 The company reported a second-quarter net loss and weaker international growth on Thursday.
 However, its domestic business expanded quickly and profit in the region improved.